tajidyakub/PremierLeague.json/README.md

 -   [x] Liverpool
 -   [x] Newcastle United

-### Contributions

-The repository is open for contribution.
-All times are in Local UK times UTC +1 BST / UTC +0 GMT.

 ### Resource

 All information related to players and managers shall be obtained from [FootballSquads](http://www.footballsquads.co.uk/) as per availability.